-- Contact New Instructors by phone and/or email at three key points of program implementation.
+- Contact New Instructors at four key points of program implementation.
 Dates and times for communication to be organized between Mentor and Instructor. - 1.
-Prior to Program start-up - 2.
-Following the delivery of Theme 1 and 2 and plan for Mid-Year Training and Classroom Visits - 3.
-Before the end of Theme 8 regarding program wrap up, review of goals from IGP - Coach and guide Instructors as required, and assist with problem solving and program delivery support - Forward communication and information to Instructors from International Office regarding curriculum revisions, feedback forms and other documents related to program delivery
+Program set-up - 2.
+Following the delivery of Theme 1 - 3.
+To plan for Mid-Year Training and Classroom Visits - 4.
+Prior to program wrap-up - Contact Certified Instructors at the three key points of program implementation.
+Dates and times for communication to be organized between Mentor and Instructor. - 1.
+Program set-up - 2.
+Mid-year, following the delivery of Theme 3 or Theme 4 - 3.
+Prior to program wrap-up - Coach and guide all Instructors as required and assist with problem-solving and program delivery support - Forward communication and information to Instructors from International Office regarding curriculum revisions, feedback forms and other documents related to program delivery